t1u1/ai-prd-workflow/prd-to-rfcs-prompt.md

    - Provide a suggested implementation order
    - Group RFCs into phases if the project is large

+7. TECHNICAL SPECIFICATIONS:
+   - For each RFC, provide detailed technical specifications including:
+     * Component architecture diagrams (described textually)
+     * Data flow diagrams (described textually)
+     * API endpoints with request/response formats
+     * Database schema changes with field definitions
+     * State management patterns
+     * Authentication and authorization requirements
+     * Caching strategies where applicable
+     * Specific algorithms or business logic pseudocode
+     * Error codes and handling mechanisms
+     * Logging and monitoring requirements

+8. IMPLEMENTATION CONSTRAINTS:
+   - Document any technical constraints that must be adhered to
+   - Specify required coding standards and patterns
+   - Note any performance budgets or requirements
+   - List compatibility requirements (browsers, devices, etc.)
+   - Identify any regulatory or compliance considerations

 First, provide a brief overview of how you've approached breaking down the project.
 Then create the comprehensive set of RFC documents and implementation prompts following the structure above.

 Ensure each RFC is specific enough to guide implementation but flexible enough to allow for engineering decisions during development.
 Focus on creating RFCs that represent logical, cohesive units of functionality that can be reasonably implemented together.

+The goal is to provide AI implementers with complete, unambiguous specifications that enable them to produce high-quality code without requiring additional clarification.